Fahd2025/multi-pos/docs/invoice builder/2025-12-09-sales-invoice-integration-implementation.md

 ### Error Scenarios Handled

 1. **No Active Template:**

    - Shows alert: "No active invoice template found.
 Please activate a template in Settings."
    - User must go to settings and activate a template
    - Graceful failure, no crash

-2. **Missing Company Info:**
+2. **Missing Branch Info:**

    - Falls back to empty strings
-   - Invoice still renders, but without company details
+   - Invoice still renders, but without branch details
    - No error thrown

 3. **Sale Not Loaded:**